NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/automatic/zero-code/index.md

 In contrast to the API and SDK, auto-instrumentation allows us to dynamically inject observability into the application without having to make changes to the source code.

 Generally speaking, auto-instrumentation is implemented by some kind of agent or runner.
-In this lab, we'll use a Java application to understand what this could look like.
+In this lab, we'll use both a Java and Python application to understand how this is being done.

+## Learning Objectives

+By the end of this chapter, you should be able to:
+- Understand the concept of automatic or zero-code instrumentation
+- Apply this form of instrumentation to an existing Java and Python application
+- Use appropriate environment variables to configure the behaviour without touching the source code
+- Have an understanding of both simplicity, but also limitations of this instrumentation type

 ### Background information - byte code manipulation via Java agent